-Primarily self taught, Writer/Artist Rex Maurice Oppenheimer has written many nonfiction books and articles, poetry, lyrics for songs recorded on Capitol and Arista Records, and his art has been purchased by collectors in the United States and abroad.
+Primarily self taught, Rex Maurice Oppenheimer has won awards as both an artist and writer.
+His writings include many nonfiction books and articles, poetry and lyrics for songs recorded on Capitol and Arista Records.
+His paintings have been exhibited in a variety of venues and purchased by collectors in the United States and abroad.

-Although he had won awards as an artist at an early age, writing dominated his life for many years.
-The desire to paint, which had smoldered within, emerged some years ago when he was living in Santa Fe, New Mexico, where he met and studied briefly with the Artist Roger Williams.
+Oppenheimer had won awards as an artist at an early age, but for whatever reason writing came to dominate his life for many years.
+The desire to paint, which had smoldered within, blazed forth some years ago when he was living in Santa Fe, New Mexico, where he met and studied briefly with the Artist Roger Williams.

 Color and design are essential elements in my work, which while it has strong representational aspects, also incorporates large doses of abstraction and imagination.

 I like abstract art, and I like representational art.
 I particularly like when the two meet.
 I hope to find the intersection of the unknown and the commonplace, to bring the soul of the mountain to the surface of its stones.